Unique equilibrium states for Bonatti-Viana diffeomorphisms: Introduction and statement of results

-The Bonatti--Viana family is {obtained by} a $C^0$ perturbation of a $4$-dimensional toral automorphism $\fB$ with {a hyperbolic splitting $E^s \oplus E^u$, where $\dim E^s = \dim E^u=2$}.
-The {perturbation has a dominated splitting $E^{cs} \oplus E^{cu}$ and} can be characterized by two parameters: \begin{itemize} \item $\rho>0$ is the size of the balls $B(q, \rho) \cup B(q', \rho)$ inside which the perturbation takes place, where $q, q'$ are fixed points; \item $\lambda>1$ is the maximum of expansion in the centre-stable and expansion in backwards time in the centre-unstable; \end{itemize} The construction can be carried out with both $\rho$ and $\log \lambda$ as small as we like. { Details of the construction are given in \S \ref{sec:BV} and \cite{BF}.
-In particular, we assume control on the construction which yields integrability of the centre-stable and centre-unstable distributions.
+The Bonatti--Viana construction \cite{BV, BF} is a $C^0$ perturbation of a $4$-dimensional toral automorphism $\fB$ with a hyperbolic splitting $E^s \oplus E^u$, where $\dim E^s = \dim E^u=2$.
+The perturbation can be characterized by two parameters $\rho$ and $\lambda$: the parameter $\rho>0$ is the size of the balls $B(q, \rho) \cup B(q', \rho)$ inside which the perturbation takes place, where $q, q'$ are fixed points; the parameter $\lambda>1$ is the maximum of expansion in the centre-stable and expansion in backwards time in the centre-unstable.
+The construction can be carried out with both $\rho$ and $\log \lambda$ arbitrarily small if required.

 For fixed $\lambda>1$ and $\rho >0$, we write $\fbv \in \UUU_{\lambda, \rho}$ for a diffeomorphism provided by the Bonatti--Viana construction for which these parameters are bounded above by these values of $\lambda$ and $\rho$.
+It is crucial for our analysis that as a DA system, $f_{BV}$ has a dominated splitting $E^{cs} \oplus E^{cu}$ that is close to the Anosov splitting for $\fB$, and that $f_{BV}$ displays uniformly hyperbolic behaviour outside the neighbourhood on which the perturbation takes place.

+Our results give quantitative criteria for existence and uniqueness of the equilibrium state in terms of a function $\Phi$ which depends on the size of the perturbation from the original Anosov map (via the parameters $\rho$ and $\lambda$), the norm and variation of the potential, and the tail entropy of the system.
+The idea is that $\Phi$ gives an upper bound for the pressure of the ``non-hyperbolic'' part of the system, so that for a potential $\ph$ and a diffeomorphism $g\approx f_{BV}$, if $\Phi(\ph; g)$ is smaller than the \emph{topological pressure} $P(\ph; g):= \sup \{h_\mu(g) + \int\ph\,d\mu : \mu$ is $g$-invariant$\}$, then the system ``sees enough uniformly hyperbolic behavior'' to establish uniqueness of the equilibrium state.
+The uniqueness comes from an application of the general machinery of \cite{CT4}, which is a non-uniform version of a classic proof of Bowen \cite{Bow75}.